yukikongju/LeetCodeTraining/LeetCodePython/README.md

 **Trees**

+- [X] Tree to Graph
+    * Amount of Time for Binary Tree to Be Infected
 - [X] BFS // Level Order Traversal
     * Binary Tree Right Side View
 - [X] DFS: Traverse all nodes with stack